 Traveling overseas requires a lot of preparation, and the challenges can grow if you procrastinate on getting prepared.
 After applying, follow these steps to ensure your success!

 Our Orientations are presentations meant to reduce the uncertainties that often accompany international travel.
 The focus of each is, of course, the traveler; but is also meant to connect and involve our families.
-All travelers are required to attend.
 Parents, spouses and friends are encouraged to attend.
-Comments collected over the past 38 years have characterized our Orientations as essential, entertaining, informative and reassuring.
+Comments collected over the past 40 years have characterized our Orientations as essential, entertaining, informative and reassuring.

 There will be three meetings in total, all with differing instruction.
-It is very important to attend these meetings, as they will include crucial information on trip safety, packing, law, forms, customs, and more.
+They will include crucial information on trip safety, packing, law, forms, customs, and more.

 Safety Harbor Library